Reduce Transmission Delay for Cache-Aided Two-Layer Network: Preliminary: Hierarchical Coded Caching

 In \cite{Karamchandani'16} the authors considered the two-layer network as described in Section \ref{eq:Model}.
-They propose three hierarchical caching schemes, namely HCC-A, HCC-B and HCC-C, based on the single-layer decentralized caching scheme.
+They propose three hierarchical caching schemes, HCC-I, HCC-II and HCC-III, based on the single-layer decentralized caching scheme \cite{Decentralized}.
 We recall these three schemes for future reference and comparison as follows.

-\begin{itemize} \item Scheme HCC-A: The main idea is that each relay is considered as a ``tycoon user" that wishes to cover all the files requested by its attached users, the server firstly delivers the requested files to all relays, and after the relays decoding all their required files, they concurrently send the requested files to their attached users.
+\begin{itemize} \item Scheme HCC-I: The main idea is that each relay is considered as a ``tycoon user" that wishes to cover all the files requested by its attached users, the server firstly delivers the requested files to all relays, and after the relays decoding all their required files, they concurrently send the requested files to their attached users.
+It is easy to obtain that to ensure all relays perfectly know $\{W_{d^{~\!\!i}_1},\ldots,W_{d^{~\!\!i}_{K_2}}\}_{i=1}^{K_1}$, the rate satisfies